NPR names veteran newsroom leader Eva Rodriguez as executive editor

 "The breadth and depth of Eva's experience both in areas covered and organizations she has worked in will serve us well," Chapin said.

 Disclosure: This story was written by NPR reporter Danielle Kaye and edited by Chief Business Editor Pallavi Gogoi.
-In keeping with NPR's commitment to covering itself with independence, no other senior news executive or corporate official were allowed to see this article before it was posted publicly.
+In keeping with NPR's commitment to covering itself with independence, no other senior news executives or corporate officials were allowed to see this article before it was posted publicly.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.